 Zoffany had had high expectations from the Nawab of Oudh, but they were not realized.
 By the time of his arrival in 1784, the Nawab, who had moved the capital of the province of Oudh from Faizabad to Lucknow, had hugely over-extended his resources in the creation of a magnificent palace and in the maintenance of an extravagant court life.
 Zoffany never received any money from him.
 However there were plenty of European patrons who commissioned work from him, notably Antoine Polier, the engineer to the Nawab and another Frenchman, Claude Martin.
 ‘Colonel Mordaunt’s Cock Match’, commissioned by Warren Hasting’s from Zoffany, and one of the masterpieces of Anglo-Indian painting, took place in one of Martin’s properties.
 Zoffany also painted a number of landscapes at this time as well as views of Martin’s properties and paintings of natives.
 His enchantment with India resulted in a body of work based on his observations of the landscape of Bengal and Oudh and of the exotic manners and customs he found there.

-Karen Taylor is a specialist paintings consultant with Pall Mall Art Advisors.
+Karen Taylor is a specialist paintings consultant.
 She has a particular interest in Oriental, Indian and Far Eastern Art.
 Grateful acknowledgement is given to Anne Powell, a descendant of Jonathan Scott, who is currently engaged in writing a book based on his letters.